Joseline Hernandez Demands For Child Support From Baby Daddy Stevie J

 A post shared by Management:JoselineHernandez (@joseline) on

-Even though Joseline said that she could take care of the baby on her own, the Love and Hip Hop: Atlanta star decided that Stevie J should also take responsibility.
+Even though Joseline said that she could take care of the baby on her own, the Love and Hip Hop Atlanta star decided that Stevie J should also take responsibility.
 Stevie J could ignore her all he wants but he can’t just run away from their child.

 “I am going to get the courts involved and Stevie is going to pay child support,” she said.

 At the end of the episode, Joseline and Stevie J agreed to meet once and for all to finally settle their difference.
-But Love and Hip Hop: Atlanta fans would have to wait next week to see what the former couple have to say to each other.
+But Love and Hip Hop Atlanta fans would have to wait next week to see what the former couple have to say to each other.

-In the sneak peek for next week’s episode of Love and Hip Hop: Atlanta, Joseline Hernandez cannot help but get emotional talking to Stevie J. The reality star explained that she was hurt that Stevie J would doubt her intentions.
+In the sneak peek for next week’s episode of Love and Hip Hop Atlanta, Joseline Hernandez cannot help but get emotional talking to Stevie J. The reality star explained that she was hurt that Stevie J would doubt her intentions.

 “I cannot believe that I have not seen the man that I’ve been with six years during my whole pregnancy and the only thing that he could do is run around town and act like he’s not my baby’s daddy,” she said.